 Joe has been an Adjunct Professor at George Mason School of Law and at the University of Alaska College of Business and Public Policy.
+He also taught the introductory Econometrics course for Ph.D.
+(Economics) students at George Mason University.
 Prior to Paul, Weiss, Joe worked as an economist at the White House Office of Management and Budget and has also testified as an economic expert and consulted as an economist.

-Mr. Bial received his JD from the University of Chicago Law School, his Ph.D. in Economics from the University of Arizona and his undergraduate degree from Miami University.
+Mr. Bial received his J.D. from the University of Chicago Law School, his Ph.D. in Economics from the University of Arizona and his undergraduate degree from Miami University.